srikarparuchuru/URLShortener/README.md

 # URLShortener
-Implements RestAPI to generate Short URL for a Long URL and to redirect to the Long URL from the Short URL
+Implements RestAPI to generate
+1. Short URL for a Long URL and
+2. To redirect to the Long URL from the Short URL